-Behaviours that are impacted by castration are only those that are under the control of male hormones.
+Behaviors that are impacted by castration are only those under the control of male hormones.
 A dog’s disposition, training attitude, and desire to do things are the product of genetics and upbringing, not male hormones.
 Sterilization does not “tame” an overexcited dog.

 Aggressive dogs should be considered for neutering.
 This will help stop the breeding and transmission of any genetic characteristics of aggression.
-Sterilization can also reduce or eliminate several forms of aggression, those affected hormones.
+Sterilization can also reduce or eliminate several forms of aggression, affecting hormones.

 French Bulldogs Can Be Head Strong.
 But This Is Not Aggression.

-Some Frenchies like to think that they are they rule the room; the attitude of certain Frenchies is, in truth, part of their attention-seeking behaviour.
+Some Frenchies like to think that they are they rule the room; the attitude of certain Frenchies is, in truth, part of their attention-seeking behavior.
 And they become protective of the owner’s attention.
-Another animal or person will be seen as the owner’s attention being redirected to the new guest.
+Another animal or person will be seen as the owner’s attention redirected to the new guest.

-It would be best if you let your French Bulldog know, therefore, that it is not appropriate to act like that.
-When your Frenchie is still young, make every effort to show them that you are the boss in the home, not them; as you know, that bad behaviour is hard to correct as they grow into adults.
+It would be best to let your French Bulldog know that it is inappropriate to act like that.
+When your Frenchie is still young, make every effort to show them that you are the boss in the home, not them; as you know, that bad behavior is hard to correct as they grow into adults.

-There have been many occasions where French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping and eating together, without either being aggressive to the other.
+There have been many occasions when French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping, and eating together without being aggressive.

 How to Handle Aggressive Behavior in your French Bulldog

-The CAT (Constructional Aggression Treatment) approach is a great way to modify aggressive behaviour so that it does not happen anymore.
+The CAT (Constructional Aggression Treatment) approach is a great way to modify aggressive behavior, so it does not happen anymore.
 This process involves taking the dog from their routine and getting them to recognize what causes their excitement to increase.